 Honestly, I think the answer is both and more!

 One of the simplest ways to encourage people to tithe is by increasing the number of ways they can.

-Pass the plate, have a box at the back, offer online giving through your website, have electronic check processing, provide the ability to do stock transfers through a brokerage account, accept gifts-in-kind, and estate gifts.
+Pass the plate, have a box at the back, offer online giving through your website, have electronic check processing, provide the ability to do stock transfers through a brokerage account, and accept gifts-in-kind and estate gifts.

 A survey conducted with over 1,000 churches revealed that only 14% of churches are exceeding their budget.

-Of these 14% of churches, ‘the ability to receive automatic donations‘ was listed as the single most significant factor in encouraging people to tithe.
+Of this 14%, “the ability to receive automatic donations” was listed as the single most significant factor in encouraging people to tithe.